Faculty:Faculty of Science and Engineering

-Ahmed completed his Masters of Philosophy in Economics at the University of Newcastle in Australia.
+Ahmed joined the GSI in January 2018.
+He completed his Master of Philosophy in Economics at the University of Newcastle in Australia.
 His Master’s thesis focused on neoliberalism and globalization and their impact on shaping Egypt’s developmental strategies and structural impediments to sustainable development.
-While conducting his research in Australia, Ahmed managed to publish one academic journal article and a book chapter, which was awarded the ‘International Award for Excellence’ from the Global Studies Journal as well as the ‘Graduate Scholar Award’ from the Common Grounds Publishing.
+While conducting his research in Australia, Ahmed managed to publish an academic journal article and a book chapter which granted him several academic awards.
 Before moving to Australia, he had earned a Master of Business Administration from Edinburgh Business School, Heriot-Watt University.

 MPhil (Economics) - University of Newcastle, Australia